 National Safe Driving Week

 It’s National Safe Driving Week!
 From December 1–7, the Canada Safety Council takes a week to raise awareness of safe driving, particularly during the wintry holiday season.
-Safe driving should be practised year-round, but it is especially prevalent when safety risks on the road skyrocket.
+Safe driving should be practiced year-round, but it is especially prevalent when safety risks on the road skyrocket.
 To champion National Safe Driving Week, we’ve compiled some tips to keep you and your family safe behind the wheel this winter.

 1) Get your car winter-ready